sambai-dev/taskflow-board/README.md

 ## 🎯 Project Overview

-**My Own Trello** is a comprehensive project management application that replicates the core functionality of Trello while adding modern enhancements.
+**TaskFlow Board** is a comprehensive project management application that replicates the core functionality of Trello while adding modern enhancements.
 Built with the latest web technologies, this application provides an intuitive interface for organizing tasks, managing boards, and tracking project progress.

 ### Key Capabilities